-If you are using a web app such as Joomla or Wordpress then your website will also be linked to a database.
-You would need to back this up too as this is not held in the same place as the content.
+If a Web App such as Joomla or WordPress has been installed, then your website is linked to a database.
+Databases need to be backed up separately as they are not stored in the same location as the website files.

-- If you are using Wordpress, these can be found in the wp-config.php file
+- In WordPress, these can be found in the wp-config.php file

-- If you are using Joomla, these can be found in the configuration.php file
+- In Joomla, these can be found in the configuration.php file

-- If you are using OpenCart, these can be found in the config.php file
+- In OpenCart, these can be found in the config.php file

 Make a note of these details, they will be needed later.